 In person: Obtain and complete an application for an absentee ballot at your local county elections office.

 By mail: Download and print an Absentee Ballot Application and send it to your county elections office.
+Click here for an Absentee Ballot in more languages.
+The County Board of Elections must receive your application for absentee ballot no later than 5:00 p.m. on the Tuesday before the election.

-Other absentee ballot information: If you would like to designate another person to assist you in delivering a completed absentee or alternative ballot, print, complete and return the following forms to the County Board of Elections:
+Other absentee ballot information: If you would like to designate another person to assist you in delivering a completed absentee or alternative ballot, print, complete and return the following form to the County Board of Elections:

 -Certification of Authorized Representative Form